 - 2. Basis of Presentation The authority's financial statements are presented on the accrual basis of accounting.
 The accounting policies conform to the accounting standard generally accepted in the United States of America. - 3.
-Cash and Cash Equivalents for purposes of reporting cash flows, cash and cash equivalents include cash in checking and savings accounts with banks. - 4.
-Accounts Receivables are primarily issuance fees receivable which are determined to be 100% collectible by management. - 5.
-Revenue Recognition-Fees from the origination of issuance services are recognized when the transactions are closed. - 6.
-Leases that meet the criteria for capitalization are classified as capital leases.
-As of year end there were no such leases.
+Cash & Cash Equivalents for purposes of the statement of cash flows, include cash on hand, cash in checking and savings accounts with banks.
+All short-term debt securities with a maturity of three months or less are considered cash equivalents. - 4.
+Accounts Receivable are issuance and annual fees receivable which are reported at the amount management expects to collect from outstanding balances.
+Difference between the amount due and the amount management expects to collect are reported in the results of operations of the year in which those differences are determined, with an offsetting entry to a valuation allowance for accounts receivable.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable. - Revenue Recognition-Fees from the origination of issuance services are recognized when transactions 5. are closed. - Leases that meet the criteria for capitalization are classified as capital leases.
+As of year end there were no 6. such leases.
 Leases that do not meet such criteria are classified as operating leases and related rentals are charged to expense as incurred.
 As of year end there were no such leases. - 7.
-Use of Estimates-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results could differ from those estimates. - 11.
-Concentration of Cash and Credit Risk-The foundation maintains cash balance in one bank in California.
-Cash balances at this institution are insured by the Federal Deposit Insurance Corporation up to \$100,000.
-As of year end, virtually all the cash balance was uninsured. - 12.
-Advertising Costs are expensed in the year incurred.
-The Company incurred \$5,500 and \$7,329 in advertising expenses in the years ended June 30, 2008 and 2007.
+Use of Estimates-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from the estimates.